LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

 \shortacronym~utilizes the PyTorch Lightning framework~\cite{pytorch} to facilitate a structured method for model training, including efficient dataset management, validation during training, and post-training testing cycles.
-This framework has been adapted to finetune a pre-trained ByT5 model (e.g., google/byt5-small), which we use as our base LLM.
-Performance of the finetuned LLM is measured explicitly as how accurately the model produces replies to specific requests (see Definition~\ref{def:accuracy}, Definition~\ref{def:validation_accuracy}, and Definition~\ref{def:pva_epsilon}).
+This framework has been adapted to fine-tune a pre-trained ByT5 model (e.g., google/byt5-small), which we use as our base LLM.
+Performance of the fine-tuned LLM is measured explicitly as how accurately the model produces replies to specific requests (see Definitions~\ref{def:accuracy},~\ref{def:validation_accuracy}, and~\ref{def:pva_epsilon}).